city

 read

 According to the American Bar Association, over 90% of attorneys and law firms are active on LinkedIn.
-That's because LinkedIn marketing for lawyers is a winning strategy to secure more clients.
+That's because LinkedIn for lawyers is a winning strategy to secure more clients.
 And, frankly, it's no surprise.

-For instance, InMail, LinkedIn's profile-to-profile messaging channel, has an open rate 300% higher than standard email.
+For instance, Hubspot found that LinkedIn is 277% more effective at generating leads than Facebook and Twitter.
 Oh, and more than 150 million U.S. professionals have LinkedIn profiles, which indicates a good percentage of your potential clients are active on the platform.

 Creating a LinkedIn business page is the first step to getting your business in front of the right people.
 Here's how:

-1. On the LinkedIn Marketing Solutions page, click "Create your Page."
+1. On the LinkedIn Marketing Solutions page, click "Create your Page".

 Create your page on Linkedin